Albane Valenzuela

-Albane Valenzuela (born 17 December 1997) is a Swiss professional golfer and a two-time Olympian.
+Albane Ines Marie Valenzuela (born 17 December 1997) is a Swiss professional golfer and a three-time Olympian.
 She was born in New York City to a Mexican father and French mother.
 She became a Swiss citizen at age 14.

 Amateur career

 Valenzuela took low amateur honors at the 2016 ANA Inspiration.
 She also made the cut at the 2016 U.S. Women's Open.
 She had two top-5 finishes on the Ladies European Tour in 2016 and a top-10 finish in the 2014 Lacoste Ladies French Open with a tournament low round of 64.

 Valenzuela qualified for the 2016 Summer Olympics.
 She was the number one ranked golfer in Switzerland and reached number two in the World Amateur Golf Rankings.
 Valenzuela also won the European Golf Association European Order of Merit in 2018.

 Valenzuela reached the final of the 2017 U.S. Women's Amateur, losing to Sophia Schubert, 6 and 5.
 In 2019, she again reached the finals, losing to Gabriela Ruffels, 1 up.
 Valenzuela was also runner-up in the European Ladies Amateur Championship in 2017.

 Valenzuela played college golf at Stanford University before turning professional in late 2019.
 Valenzuela was named Pac-12 Player of the Year in 2019 and was a Ping/WGCA First Team All-American.
 She was a recipient of the WGCA's Edith Cummings Munson Award which is given to one of the top collegiate female golfers who excels in academics.
 She was also named to the Google Cloud CoSIDA first team Academic All-American.
 She graduated in 2020 with a degree in political science and was awarded Phi Beta Kappa.